Shepherd0619/UnityHelper/README.md

-# UnityWebGLHelper
+# Unity Helper
-A set of Jslib and HTML template for Unity developers who wish to develop a WebGL mobile game.
+A set of editor scripts for improving your Unity Editor experience.

-Hope this repository can help anyone who is not familiar with JavaScript setting up their own WebGL Mobile project.
-# Content
-This repository includes following content:
-1. Mobile device vibration support
-2. WebGL template for mobile devices with fullscreen support and friendly screen orientation hint.
-(Based on Unity default WebGL template.)
-3. Mobile GPS support.
-(Including a script for developers who wish to make a GPS location-based WebAR. )
+(especially asset management)

 # Before you use
-This repository is under BSD Version 3 license.
+**This repository is under MIT license.**

-Welcome anyone to contribute your scripts to help other WebGL developers!
+Welcome anyone to contribute your scripts to help others!

-**By continuing to use, you agree to the BSD version 3 license.**

 If you encountered some issues or want to submit a suggestion, please move to **Issues**.